 Zoning refers to the process by which a municipality divides its geographic area into different zones or districts, each with its own set of regulations governing land use, building heights, density, and other characteristics.
 The authority for Texas municipalities to regulate land use through zoning is found in Chapter 211 of the Texas Local Government Code.
 Specifically, Section 211.001 provides: "A municipality may regulate the use of land within its boundaries by establishing zoning districts for the municipality and by regulating the location, use, and construction of buildings, structures, and other improvements within those zoning districts."
 Zoning regulations are intended to promote orderly development, protect property values, and ensure that land uses are compatible with their surrounding areas.
-Zoning regulations can be used to accomplish a variety of goals, such as promoting residential, commercial, or industrial development in certain areas; protecting natural resources or historic landmarks, and separating incompatible land uses such as industrial and residential areas.
-There is currently no zoning within the county or participating jurisdictions.
-16
+Zoning regulations can be used to accomplish a variety of goals, such as promoting residential, commercial, or industrial development in certain areas; protecting natural resources or historic landmarks and separating incompatible land uses such as industrial and residential areas.
+The City of Bellville adopted their Zoning Ordinance in May 2023.
+Figure 3.8 below is the current City of Bellville Zoning